 The basic concept used to ensure continued fish passage is to design the stream crossing to match the natural river or creek channel as much as practical.
-The idea being if fish migration occurred in the crossing, then migration should continue after construction (in other words post construction flow conditions should be similar to pre-construction or natural flow conditions).
-For some types of crossing structures, it is easy to create flow conditions exactly like the natural flow conditions, but for other types of crossing structures, a detailed analysis is necessary to accomplish an acceptable design.
+The idea being if fish migration occurred in the crossing prior to construction, then migration should continue after construction (in other words post construction flow conditions should be similar to preconstruction or natural flow conditions).
+For some types of crossing structures, it is easy to create flow conditions exactly like the natural flow conditions.
+But for other types of crossing structures, a detailed analysis is necessary to accomplish an acceptable design.
 The first step in designing for fish passage is to determine which, if any, species of fish are in the stream.
-WSDOT Regional Environmental staff is the primary contact for this information and will contact the WDFW when necessary.
-The design criteria varies depending on the species of fish since the swimming and leaping ability of fish varies from species to species.
-Additionally, different species migrate through the stream during different times of the year, and as a result, the design flow used for the analysis must correlate with the time of year that the fish are migrating.
+WSDOT